Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian

 \end{Thm} \v2

-We sometimes need only the upper bound that follows immediately from Theorem \ref{thm01} and it is convenient to write down it.
-In the following corollary, a result also obtained in \cite{BMR}, we include the bound for the case $0< t<a^2$ and $d\geq 3$ that follows from Lemma \ref{thm5}. \v2 \begin{Cor} For all $a>0, t> 0, x>a$,
+We sometimes need only the upper or lower bounds that follow immediately from Theorem \ref{thm01} and for convenience sake we write down them.
+In the following corollary (obtained also in \cite{BMR}) we include the bounds for the case $0< t<a^2$ and $d\geq 3$ that follows from Lemma \ref{thm5}.
+We write $x\vee y$ and $x\wedge y$ for the maximum and minimum of real numbers $x, y$, respectively.
+For positive functions $f$ and $g$ defined on a set $\La$, the expression $f(\la) \asymp g(\la)$ signifies that there exist constants $c_1$ and $c_2$ such that $c_1 g(\la) \leq f(\la)\leq c_2 g(\la)$ for $\la\in \La$.

-where $\k_d$ is a constant depending only on $d$ and $C$ a universal constant.
-These bounds are optimal: the functions on the right-hand sides with some different positive constants provide lower bounds. \end{Cor} \v2